Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which of the following are examples of the customer’s responsibility to implement “security IN the cloud”?
 (Choose TWO)

-- [x] Building a schema for an application .
+- [x] Building a schema for an application.
-- [ ] Replacing physical hardware .
+- [ ] Replacing physical hardware.
-- [ ] Creating a new hypervisor .
+- [ ] Creating a new hypervisor.
 - [ ] Patch management of the underlying infrastructure.
 - [x] File system encryption.